lyricity/kb/CONTRIBUTING.md

 # Introduction

-Thank you so much for your interest in contributing!.
+Thank you so much for your interest in contributing!
 All types of contributions are encouraged and valued.
 See the [table of contents](#toc) for different ways to help and details about how this project handles them! 📝

 Please make sure to read the relevant section before making your contribution!
 It will make it a lot easier for us maintainers to make the most of it and smooth out the experience for all involved. 💚